 How Much is a Design Agreement Fee?

-The cost of a Design Agreement is based on your specific project and the time required for our team to put together design concepts and a fixed-bid proposal.
+The cost of a Design Agreement depends on your specific project and the time required for our team to assemble design concepts and a fixed-bid proposal.
 A typical Design Agreement ranges from $1,200 to 5,000+.

 Invite us over to discuss what’s possible in your home.